myprogrammerpersonality/BlackBoxOptimizer/README.md

 # BlackBoxOptimizer
-Modular Implementation of Bayesian Optimization With XGBregressor
+*Modular Implementation of Bayesian Optimization With XGBregressor

 # Availble On Google Colab
-Full Performance Can Be Achieved On Google Colab
+*Full Performance Can Be Achieved On Google Colab Online

+# Document
+*all functions have document as DocString